IMDB Link: “Who Pays the Ferryman?” Some Talk of Alexander (TV Episode 1977) – IMDb

 When they stop and Hebden says ‘Elounda’ this static shot of the town is taken from across the harbour.

 If we try to place the camera position, where the church faces slightly to the right, and the Kalypso Hotel faces slightly to the left, the below is what I came up with.
 I’m not sure whether the pier was fully built or just how much of what the Vritomartes restaurant sits on originally existed in 1977, but I’ve come up with an approximate location for the shot.
-It could well have been taken from the ‘schisma’ (the seafront) behind it instead (where the boats are parked to the right of where the red arrows converge.
+It could well have been taken from the seafront behind it instead (where the boats are parked to the right of where the red arrows converge), but my money’s on the pier leading to the Vritomartes restaurant.

 The building to the right of the church is the Kalypso Hotel and has been a feature of the town for decades.